Is my social media working?

 - 30% increase in email signups Q3

-There are some tricky spots to measurement… situations where you might not have hard targets.
+There are some tricky spots to measure… situations where you might not have hard targets.

 An example might be rolling out a new corporate branding campaign.
 How do you know it was successful?